Video of police officer’s meltdown highlights abusive traffic stops

 The recent video of an officer melting down in a traffic stop and abusing a driver should serve to draw attention to this form of abuse.
 The officer taunts the driver that he can just make up a violation and send him to jail.
 I have had a steady stream of such complaints from citizens who are arrested for merely objecting to policy conduct.
 They are thrown into jail and the charges eventually dropped.
 The officers are never punished in such cases.
 Perhaps this officer will be different.
 There is no reason why this individual would be allowed to remain on the force.
 For the video, click here

-3 Responses to “Video of police officer’s meltdown highlights abusive traffic stops”
+3 thoughts on “Video of police officer’s meltdown highlights abusive traffic stops”

 This guy is probably lucky that the cop didn’t pull him from his car, beat him, and destroy the guy’s camera.
 Given that the officer’s own tape of the incident went “missing,” the police force in question has a bit of a habit of losing evidence when it’s convenient.